ijattakiff/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab 4/Lab4_Access_Control_and_Network_Security.md

 - Task 2 contains an initial `MFA FAILED` result, followed by the required successful `MFA OK` result using a fresh code.
 No repeat screenshot is needed.
 - Task 4 contains a duplicate `web` container-name warning.
 The following container list and the final connectivity tests confirm that the required container was already running, so no evidence is missing.
 - The Trivy result is time-specific and covers only the requested `HIGH` and `CRITICAL` severities for `nginx:alpine`; it should not be interpreted as proof that no lower-severity or future vulnerability exists.

+## Short Answer Question

+**Q1.
+Explain the difference between authentication and authorization using Tasks 1 and 3.**
+Authentication confirms an individual's identification.
+In Task 1, Nginx requested a login and password from the client; HTTP 401 was returned for invalid credentials, while HTTP 200 was returned for acceptable credentials.
+What an authenticated identity can accomplish is determined by authorisation.
+The dev service account was identified as an identity in Task 3, but only pod-reading actions were permitted due to its RBAC function.
+Pods could be listed, however deployments and pod deletions were not possible.
+As a result, authorisation comes after authentication, yet full access is not always granted after successful authentication.

+**Q1.
+Explain the difference between authentication and authorization using Tasks 1 and 3.**

 ## Conclusion